 Children's Choir Level 3 is designed for singers in grades 6-9 to learn and explore vocal production for their changing voices.
 Each rehearsal will incorporate concepts of vocal production, anatomy and physiology, as well as musicianship skills of sight reading, solfege training and notation.
 High-quality choral repertoire designed specifically for the changing voice will provide opportunities for artistic expression while building healthy singing technique.
 Singers will be nurtured through the voice transition period, experiencing positive, inspiring teaching techniques.
 Auditions are not required.

 Advanced Chamber Choir focuses on advanced techniques in harmony, expression and listening and offers an introduction to a variety of repertoire from different genres and periods.
 This ensemble will perform multiple times a semester and participate in collaborative opportunities throughout the community.
 The ensemble is for grades 8-12 by audition only, and offered at CIM’s University Circle campus.

 Auditions for the 2019-2020 school year have passed, but individual auditions may be scheduled on a case-by-case basis.
 Please contact firstname.lastname@example.org for more information.

 Details and Registration

-To apply for Children's Choir or Advanced Chamber Choir, please fill out our form.
-If you have any questions about the program or have difficulty submitting your application, please email the Preparatory and Continuing Education Department or call 216.791.5000 ext.
+To apply for a Youth Choir program, please fill out the application.
+If you have any questions about the programs or have difficulty submitting your application or audition request, please email the Preparatory and Continuing Education Department or call 216.791.5000 ext.
 3.